alarner/CodeFriends/2022_summer/notes/002-git-introduction/README.md

 ## Goals

 - Review the command line
+- Go through visual "baking a cake" example
+- Learn how to init, status, add, and commit (students follow along)
 - Learn how to create a github repository (students follow along)
-- Learn how to add, commit and push to github (students follow along)
+- Learn how to push to github repository

 ## Notes